 During surgery the patient is usually positioned on his or her side.
 The incision is made on the outside (lateral) aspect of the foot.
 Your surgeon will determine the type and shape of this incision.
 Once the skin incision is made, your surgeon will carefully move important tendons and ligaments out of the way in an effort to visualize the underlying calcaneus bone.
 Once the bone is exposed, your surgeon will make an effort to inspect the subtalar joint.
 The subtalar joint is often injured in calcaneus fractures and is the joint below your ankle that controls the “side-to-side” (inversion and eversion) motion of your foot.

-Once this area has been exposed the process of systematically reassembling the calcaneus is started.
-There are usually two primary fragments of the fractured calcaneus and these fragments are realigned first and provisionally fixed with wires to hold them in that position.
-The joint surface is then reconstructed by systematically repositioning all of the other fracture fragments.
-These fragments are also provisionally fixed with wires until the entire calcaneus is rebuilt.
-In some cases, the joint in front of the calcaneous (calcaneal-cuboid joint) will also need to be fixed.
-Once the calcaneous is in an anatomically acceptable position, the provisionally fixed wires are sequentially removed and replaced with a plate or a series of screws (Figure 1A and 1B).
+Once the surgical exposure is complete, the process of systematically reassembling the bone pieces is started.
+There are usually two primary fragments of the fractured calcaneus.
+These fragments are realigned first and temporarily fixed with wires to hold them in place.
+Proper alignment is confirmed by the use of a live x-ray machine (called a C-arm).
+Next, the subtalar joint surface is reconstructed by systematically repositioning all other fracture fragments.
+Once the calcaneal alignment is restored, the temporary wires are sequentially removed and replaced with permanent hardware such as plates and/or screws (Figure 1A and 1B).